amirdehi/Amplifier--Light-Detector/README.md

 # Amplifire-Light-Detector
-Amplifire Light Detector Using By Arduino
+Amplifire Light Detector By Arduino
 -----------------------------------------

 Can detect the ligt presure by using the photocell sensor(Torch_LDR)